Project Management for Creatives Used to be a Huge Pain: Here Is How We Are Solving It

-Know the profitability of your projects
+Understand the profitability of your projects

 No more second-guessing!
 Just let the numbers do the talking by consulting Rodeo’s comprehensive reports.

-The Quick View function allows you to track the ins and out’s of your projects while they are still running, showing discrepancies between budgeted and tracked hours in real-time.
+The Quick View function allows you to track the ins and outs of your projects while they are still running, showing discrepancies between budgeted and tracked hours in real time.
 The Closed Projects function will give you a complete overview of all stats after completion.